AlexanderKosik/software_design/content/material/testing.md

 This example is the simplest form of creating a unit test without the help of a testing framework.
 As seen in function `test_median_int()` this may imply additional logic to test a method that throws an exception.

 Here come unittest frameworks into play.
-They support the developer by providing powerful assert methods and supporting structures like test setup and teardown.
+They support the developer by providing powerful assert methods and supporting structures like test setup and teardown and also help us with testing functions which throw exceptions.

 # Supporting frameworks